 Geo.
 F. Trumper

-An old school, no-nonsense steak restaurant that has become a Jermyn Street institution.
+An old-school, no-nonsense steak restaurant that has become a Jermyn Street institution.
 Opened in 1976, Rowley’s is situated at the home of the original Wall’s butcher shop (yes, the sausages) and has retained its Victorian decor.
-It’s an expensive place, but as its customers will tell you, the food and service is well worth it.
+It’s an expensive place, but as its customers will tell you, the food and service are well worth it.

 Paxton & Whitfield

 It may seem unusual to find such a great fromagerie among perfumeries and shirtmakers but, for more than 200 years, Paxton & Whitfield has been selling the finest cheeses from Britain and beyond.
 Ask the friendly staff what’s in season, and then admire its selection of homeware.
 The cheese boards, with Paxton’s branding, make a nice conversation starter at dinner parties.